.NET Core 2.0

 Some .NET/C# code/examples I’ve tried don’t work with .NET Core.

-.NET Core 1.1 is a new version of the .NET framework that is incompatible with the previous .NET 2.x, 3.x, and 4.x series frameworks.
-There is a large amount of code written for .NET that will not run without modification on .NET Core.
+.NET Core 2.0 is a new version of the .NET platform that is incompatible with the previous .NET Framework 2.x, 3.x, and 4.x series.
+There is a large amount of code written for .NET Framework that will not run without modification on .NET Core.